 You can use this Cookiecutter tool to save the first couple of hours writing Ansible.

-Furthermore it is very flexible!
-If your Djagno project is more exotic and requires a custom setup you can just edit the generated code.
+Furthermore, it is very flexible!
+If your Django project is more exotic and requires a custom setup you can just edit the generated code.

 Why did we opensource it?

 It really does the job for us!
 It saves a ton of time and it makes our setups almost identical.
 Our clients love to receive Ansible code instead of setup documentation.
 We think that it could fit your needs too.

 The other benefit is that by opensourcing it we can receive some feedback and improve our Ansible code and our current setups.

 The next steps

 In the roadmap of the project:

 The long-term idea is to collect feedback.
 So if you feel like you can contribute to the project, please raise a discussion оn GitHub!